Soundmoney254/Phase-1-ToWatchList/README.md

    ```
 * A user can see the placeholder movies' trailer and detailed movie report with all the important information.
 * Enter a movie name in the Movie Name input accompanied with its release year in the year released input.
-* You can use this movies as a test but the website can search any movie publicly available i IMDBs' database which is most movies
+* You can use this movies as a test but the website can search any movie publicly available in IMDBs' database which is most movies

     ```sh
       inception 2010